About the Southern Africa AT Database

 The idea to develop the online database was as a result of the consultations with various stakeholders during the App design, which involved multiple rounds of data gathering and synthesis, as part of the iterative process of App design and testing.
 Synthesis documents were reviewed and analyzed by presenters to identify and organize the lessons learned.
 We recognize that AT-Info-Map is a groundbreaking project in Southern Africa, hence the need to ensure that it reaches out to as many users as possible, as well as stakeholders such as governments, Disabled Peoples Organizations (DPOs), policy makers/planners, researchers, etc.

-To learn about Assistive technology and the 17 categories of AT that been used to group and list the different types of AT in this database/project, please access the AT Supplier page here.
+To learn about assistive technology and the 17 categories of AT that we have used to group different types of AT in this database/project, please access the click here.

-To learn about the four categories that have been used to describe and list the AT-related services that are provided by DPOs and other organisa tions, please view the AT Disability Services page here.
+To learn about the four categories we have used to describe and group the AT-related services that are provided by DPOs and other disability service organizations, please click here.